 Antibiotics are the main form of treatment for dogs diagnosed with Rocky Mountain Spotted Fever.
 Most dogs respond to the antibiotic treatment within 24 to 48 hours, although dogs with severe cases of the disease may not respond at all to treatment.
 The most common antibiotics used are tetracycline, doxycycline, and minocycline.
 In some cases, your vet may also recommend a blood transfusion to treat anemia or other supportive therapies.

-In dogs that are diagnosed and treated for Rocky Mountain Spotted Fever early, the prognosis is positive and there tends to be few complications associated with the condition.
+In dogs that are diagnosed and treated for Rocky Mountain Spotted Fever early, the prognosis is positive and there tend to be few complications associated with the condition.
 In many cases, lifelong immunity will occur after the infection has been cleared.

 Dogs with more advanced cases of Rocky Mountain Spotted Fever, that had gone untreated right away, have a higher risk for complications of the disease such as kidney disease, neurological disease, vasculitis, and coagulopathies.
 In these cases, the prognosis is guarded since complications can be severe.